NL33/electron-git/znext.md

 --comparisons: make it easier to see the table of contents of the docs to navigate between them.
 For example, have it always on top, but collapsible in case there are a lot of docs.
 Or could have it on the side.

 --comparison: right now, if try to run a comparison too quickly after running another, the first comparison's temp folders could still be there.
 Make sure this doesn't cause issues.

+--in bundle for production, remove the z files, like